 Things to do

-For dinner, book a table at top dining spots such as , The Posthouse of Berry or Bussola.
+Enjoy lunch in the pretty, all-weather courtyard at The Garden.
+For dinner, book a table at top dining spots such as South on Albany or Queen St Eatery.
 From Berry, join a cellar door tour of the local Shoalhaven Coast wine region, calling into wineries such as Silos Estate and Two Figs Winery.
-If you want to pick up some new skills, join a cooking workshop at Far Meadow Table (or take it easy and book in for a long lunch).

 For collectables and handmade goods, The Berry Markets (also known as the Country Fair) is held on the first Sunday of the month at Berry Showground.